ashutosh-ukey/wallets-latency-test/README.md

 python3 send_reqs.py
 ```

-8. Combine the result into a comparable side-by-side format by running
+8. Combine the result into a single file for easy side-by-side comparison by running
 ```bash
 python3 combine_times.py
 ```